Last updated on 2021 February 8th

 You can download the document on the AFNOR website at https://masques-barrieres.afnor.org/home/TelechargementS76?culture=fr-FR.
 Please read all the advice and instructions carefully.

-AFNOR emphasises that the "barrier mask device" is intended to supplement protective measures and social distancing rules and is designed for members of the general public who are healthy and asymptomatic.
+AFNOR emphasizes that the "barrier mask device" is intended to supplement protective measures and social distancing rules and is designed for members of the general public who are healthy and asymptomatic.
 This device is not intended for use by healthcare professionals.
 In this document, AFNOR describes two types of masks in detail: the "duckbill" mask and the "flat-fold" mask, plus different materials and fabrics to use or avoid.

 Regarding fabrics, AFNOR recommends the following: